 Wrongful death settlements can help to reimburse or compensate you for losses you experienced as a result of your loved one’s death.
 These losses can be both economic, such as medical expenses and funeral costs, and non-economic, such as loss of companionship and pain and suffering.
 You may also be able to recover damages such as lost earnings and future wages, lost inheritance, and even punitive damages.

 Determining a settlement amount can be complicated and require extensive investigation and negotiation.
 Without the help of a wrongful death lawyer, you may be tempted to take a lowball offer from the other party’s insurance company so you can move on from your tragedy.
-A wrongful death lawyer near you can manage the process so that you end up with a fair and comprehensive settlement.
+An experienced personal injury lawyer can manage the wrongful death claim process so that you end up with a fair and comprehensive settlement.

 Paying Out Wrongful Death Settlements